 SHA grants provide the same function for service members who have severe breathing problems, are severely burned, have had both hands amputated or have lost function of their hands.
 Only a certain number of veterans with disabilities can receive funding from one of these grants each year, and the maximum award for the grant changes each fiscal year.
 Applications for both of these grants are available via the VA’s eBenefits system.

 USDA Single Family Housing Direct Home Loan

 The U.S. Department of Agriculture (USDA) offers a Single Family Housing Direct Loan (also called Section 502 direct loans) that can be ideal for adults with disabilities or those on fixed incomes.
-This is a subsidized loan, which means you’ll receive extra funding that reduces the amount of your monthly mortgage payments for a certain period of time.
+This is a subsidized loan, which means you’ll receive extra funding that reduces the number of your monthly mortgage payments for a certain period of time.
 These loans can have repayment terms of up to 38 years, which can redistribute costs to make your monthly mortgage payments much lower than the average loan.
 These subsidized loans are fixed-rate mortgages, and some loans end up having interest rates as low as 1% when you factor in any subsidy assistance.

 To qualify, the home you’re looking to purchase must be located in an area that the USDA considers rural.
 There’s no minimum credit score required to be eligible for one of these loans, but having a credit score over 640 can be beneficial.
 If your credit score is under 640, you won’t be eligible for the USDA’s automated underwriting service — a computer system that processes loans faster — and you’ll need to have the loan manually underwritten.
-This means the process can take longer, and you may have to follow some stricter application guidelines.
+This means the process can take longer, and you may have to follow much stricter application guidelines.

 Finally, these loans also have income limitations that depend on the number of people in your household.
 While they’re subject to change, you generally can’t earn more than 115% of your area’s median household income amount.